 - Calculate total accrued interest receivable by type of security, agent, etc.

 - Compare computed interest to amount actually received on investments

-Tier1 Financial Solutions offers a solution called Alessa to help insurance companies screen claims and detect fraud.
-To learn more about, how Alessa uses insurance claims data analytics to prevent against fraud, contact us today.
+Alessa can aid insurance companies screen claims and detect fraud with our insurance fraud detection software.
+To learn more about, how Alessa uses insurance claims data analytics to prevent fraud, contact us today.